yhw99go/shopify/doc/shop/delete.md

 ## Notes

 * If the shops have Products, and Orders. products and orders that belongs to the shop will be deleted as well.

-* For Delete endpoint, authentication token should be added in future